This manual provides an introduction to RouterOS's built-in powerful scripting language.

 The scripting language has two types of variables:

-Note: Starting from v6.2 there can be undefined variables.
+There can be undefined variables.
 When a variable is undefined, the parser will try to look for variables set, for example, by DHCP lease-script or Hotspot on-login

 Every variable, except for built-in RouterOS variables, must be declared before usage by local or global keywords.
 Undefined variables will be marked as undefined and will result in a compilation error.
 Example: